freddyheppell/crowdeval/README.md

 ### Start Docker Infrastructure

-> This will download a ~400MB file as part of building the BERT-as-a-service container
+> This will download a ~400MB file as part of building the BERT as a Service container

 The database, search, cache and BERT embedding services are dockerised.
 Run `docker-compose up` to start.